Recreating an instance from volume

 Caution

-When deleting the old instance, please first verify that it has no extra volumes attached (only the root volume).
+When deleting the old instance, first verify that it has no extra volumes attached (only the root volume).

 • When you have verified that it works you can proceed to delete the old instance.